+Today I am talking snail mail, as regular readers will know that I am a big fan of putting pen to paper.
 This is a little follow up to a post I wrote last year sharing how to make a pocket letter.
 It was fun to do, quite relaxing and it went down well with the recipient.
-But, it took a fair bit more time than I usually have to spend on a letter, so to be honest I haven’t sent one for some time.
+I have now discovered a speedier way to make them, meaning that I am making more and sharing with you pocket letter – the easy way today!

 The trick it seems is all in bulk-pocket-lettering (yes, that’s totally a thing).
 I get everything out and once I have the tools I need to do this and I am in the zone, I make several at a time.